-AM signals are received by the antenna and enter the ratio at the antenna jack.
-The π -filter formed by L8, L9, C33, and C1 of the rear panel acts to match the antenna impedance to the RF Amplifier, Q12.
-Signals in the 26.965 MHz - 27.255 MHz range are filtered out and amplified by the RF Amplifier and the tank circuit of C37/L10 that precedes it.
+AM signals are received by the antenna and enter the radio at the antenna jack.
+The pifilter formed by L8, L9, C33, and C1 of the rear panel acts to match the antenna impedance to the RF Amplifier, Q12.
+Signals in the 26.965 MHz - 27.255 MHz range are filtered out and amplified by the RF Amplifier and the tank circuit of C37/L10.
+(D5 is a signal overload protector.)

-The output of the RF Amplifier and the synthesizer frequency, which in this case could be called the "first local oscillator frequency," are applied to the First Receive Mixer, Q13.
+The output of the RF Amplifier and the Synthesizer, which in this case could be called the first local oscillator frequency, are applied to the First Receive Mixer, Q13.

 This first set of two signals is mixed in the First Receive Mixer for an output of 11.275 MHz, which is the first i-f.
-Mathematically, this is expressed in the following formula: